snlabs-tech/SN-Rating-Model/README.md

 ---

 # Running the Model
+The recommended source‑based entry point is a small script (e.g. `run_sn_rating.py`) that calls the Excel‑driven runner and writes the report to `output/`.
 From the project root:

 ```bash
 python -m sn_rating
 ```

-This will execute the rating model using the Excel files located in the **windows_bundle/input** directory.
+This will execute the rating model using the Excel files in `windows_bundle/input/` (or whichever paths you configure in `run_sn_rating.py`) and write the report into an `output/` directory.

 ---